Welcome to the WTMA Memories Website!

 John Quincy started his professional radio career in 1972 at the tender age of 16 in Paris, Kentucky.
 He worked at several stations in the Lexington, Kentucky area until December of 1979 when he decided he'd had enough snowy winters and moved to Savannah, Georgia.
 There he continued his vocation at WKBX and then later at WZAT.

-In 1981 John came up the coast to Charleston, South Carolina where he lives to this day.
-He's slaved over hot microphones at Low Country radio outlets such as WSSX, WXTC, WBUB, WXLY, WSUY...and yes, even WTMA as a program director in 2002 and 2003.
-He's currently the APD, technical director, morning show producer and imaging guy at WTMA.
+In 1981 John came up the coast to Charleston, South Carolina.
+He's slaved over hot microphones at Low Country radio outlets such as WSSX, WXTC, WBUB, WXLY, WSUY...and yes, even WTMA as Program Director.

 After hearing WTMA's 60th Anniversary Reunion in 1999 and being disappointed that a station with the same call letters for 60 years had so little in the way of archived audio and memorabilia, John set out on a mission to locate and preserve as much of WTMA's rich history as he could, and then share it with the rest of the world.
 This labor-of-love Website is a result of that quest.